Synthesis of Binary-Input Multi-Valued Output Optical Cascades for Reversible and Quantum Technologies: Introduction

 \section{Introduction}

-The implementation of reversible logic in the computational industry is considered to be one of the most promising solutions to reduce energy consumption per logical operation, and one of the major applications of reversible logic is in quantum computing [\ref{32}-\ref{34}].
+The implementation of reversible logic in the computational industry is considered to be one of the most promising solutions to reduce power consumption per logical operation, and one of the major applications of reversible logic is in quantum computing [\ref{32}-\ref{34}].
 Continuing to increase the capacity to transmit and process both quantum and classical information is necessary in the computational industry.
 A key solution is derived from Landauer’s principle—which was experimentally proved in 2012 [\ref{50}]—which stipulates a minimum energy dissipation for each irreversible operation [\ref{36}, \ref{51}].
 Achieving Landauer’s limit necessitates the use of reversible computation, where inputs can be reconstructed from their outputs.
-With computational demand for reduced energy per bit operation, we have to fundamentally revise computer design principles, not only transitioning from electron-based to photon-based systems but also implementing reversible logic [\ref{32}].
 As shown in [\ref{47}], Landauer’s assumption can be broken through optical interference, acting as a reversible element.
 Hence, reversible computing offers the potential to achieve zero dissipation by preventing entropy loss during computation.
+Moreover, with computational demand for reduced power per bit operation, we have to fundamentally revise computer design principles, transitioning from electron-based to photon-based systems, as it is originally discussed in [\ref{32}] with generative artificial intelligence models and cryptocurrency mining and exchanging [\ref{64}].